 2. Attend a Volunteer Orientation

-Join us at the next Volunteer Orientation on Thursday, June 14 from 6:00pm-8:00pm, at the SPS Volunteer Program, 42 Prescott St., Somerville.
-You will meet volunteers new to Somerville Public Schools, learn best practices and procedures for serving in our schools, and hear about current specific opportunities to serve.
-To RSVP and for more info email Volunteer Coordinator Jen Capuano: email@example.com or call 617-629-5475.
+New to SPS and want to get involved for the 2018-19 School Year?
+Please join us at Volunteer Orientation on Thursday, August 23 OR Thursday, September 6 from 6:00pm-8:00pm at the SPS Volunteer Program, 42 Prescott St., Somerville.
+You will meet volunteers new to Somerville Public Schools, learn best practices and procedures for serving in a public school and hear about specific opportunities to serve.
+To RSVP connect with Volunteer Coordinator Jen Capuano firstname.lastname@example.org or call 617-629-5475.

 3. Submit your CORI Form

-CORIs must be submitted yearly on paper form with the applicant’s signature and photo identification (license, Massachusetts ID, US passport or US Government issued picture identification).
+CORIs must be submitted yearly on paper form with the applicant’s signature and photo identification (license, Massachusetts ID, REAL ID, US passport or U.S. Government issued picture identification).
 Individuals without a Social Security Number may also apply.
 Individuals without a photo ID may submit a birth certificate or other U.S. Government issued identification.